-- 4 The purpose of developing the Composite Risk-Hazard Assessment model described here is to create a - 5 unique tool for evaluating the risk of wildland fires to 40 Acres.
-Although many definitions exist for hazard - 6 and risk, for the purpose of this document these definitions follow those used by the firefighting - 7 community:
+The purpose of developing the Composite Risk-Hazard Assessment model described here is to create a unique tool for evaluating the risk of wildland fires to 40 Acres.
+Although many definitions exist for hazard and risk, for the purpose of this document these definitions follow those used by the firefighting community:

-- Risk is defined as the chance of a fire starting as determined by the presence and activity of causative agents (NWCG 1998). - Hazard is a fuel complex defined by kind, arrangement, volume, condition, and location that forms a special threat of ignition and resistance to control. - 12 The Composite Risk-Hazard Assessment combines the findings from a Desktop Risk-Hazard Assessment - 13 (a geographic information system [GIS] model of hazard based on fire behavior and fuels modeling - 14 technology) and a Community Hazard Assessment (a Core Team-generated assessment of on-the- - 15 ground community hazards and VARs). - 16 From these assessments, land use managers, fire officials, planners, and others can begin to prepare - 17 strategies and methods for reducing the threat of wildfire, as well as work with community members to - 18 educate them about methods for reducing the damaging consequences of fire.
-The fuels reduction - 19 treatments can be implemented on both private and public land, so community members can actively - 20 apply the treatments on their properties, as well as recommend treatments on public land that they use or - 21 care about. - 22 The Inyo County and City of Bishop Multi-Jurisdictional Hazard Mitigation Plan (Inyo County and City of - 23 Bishop 2017) lists wildfire as a top priority hazard. - 24 Disclaimer - 25 The purpose of this risk assessment is to provide a community- and landscape-level overview of wildfire - 26 risk and is not recommended for use at smaller scales (such as for a property level analysis).
-It is also not - 27 recommended for use in determining insurance rates or policies.
-This risk assessment is a model, and as
+Risk is defined as the chance of a fire starting as determined by the presence and activity of causative agents (NWCG 1998).

+Hazard is a fuel complex defined by kind, arrangement, volume, condition, and location that forms a special threat of ignition and resistance to control.

+The Composite Risk-Hazard Assessment combines the findings from a Desktop Risk-Hazard Assessment (a geographic information system [GIS] model of hazard based on fire behavior and fuels modeling technology) and a Community Hazard Assessment (a Core Team-generated assessment of on-the-ground community hazards and VARs).

+From these assessments, land use managers, fire officials, planners, and others can begin to prepare strategies and methods for reducing the threat of wildfire, as well as work with community members to educate them about methods for reducing the damaging consequences of fire.
+The fuels reduction treatments can be implemented on both private and public land, so community members have the opportunity to actively apply the treatments on their properties, as well as recommend treatments on public land that they use or care about.

+The Inyo County and City of Bishop Multi-Jurisdictional Hazard Mitigation Plan (Inyo County and City of Bishop 2017) lists wildfire as a top priority hazard.

+Disclaimer

-- 1 such has inherent biases, missing data, and other shortcomings, though every effort has been made to - 2 include the best available data and use the most robust scientific processes.
-Also note that just because - 3 an area is shown as high or low risk does not mean that that area will be burned or not burned in a - 4 wildfire-a low risk area can still be affected by wildfire if the conditions are right.
-This risk assessment is - 5 also not intended for use during active wildfire events, but rather only as a tool for pre-fire planning.
-It is - 6 not recommended that this risk assessment be used for any other purpose than what is stated here.
+The purpose of this risk assessment is to provide a community- and landscape-level overview of wildfire risk and is not recommended for use at smaller scales (such as for a property level analysis).
+It is also not recommended for use in determining insurance rates or policies.
+This risk assessment is a model, and as such has inherent biases, missing data, and other shortcomings, though every effort has been made to include the best available data and use the most robust scientific processes.
+Also note that just because an area is shown as high or low risk does not mean that that area will be burned or not burned in a wildfire-a low risk area can still be affected by wildfire if the conditions are right.
+This risk assessment is also not intended for use during active wildfire events, but rather only as a tool for pre-fire planning.
+It is not recommended that this risk assessment be used for any other purpose than what is stated here.